Jim Ivey: Teaching and mentorship

-From 1978 to 1983, Ivey was an adjunct professor at the University of Central Florida, teaching a course called "Art of Cartooning.
+From 1978 to 1983, Ivey was an adjunct professor at the University of Central Florida, teaching a course called Art of Cartooning.
 He also taught cartooning at Rollins College and the Crealdé School of Art, and held informal classes and workshops at The Cartoon Museum.

-He mentored young cartoonists and collectors, sometimes giving stacks of Sunday comics tearsheets to encourage the study of older newspaper comics rather than only contemporary comic books.
+He mentored young cartoonists and collectors, sometimes giving out stacks of Sunday comics tearsheets to encourage the study of older newspaper comics rather than only contemporary comic books.

 Later life

 After the collapse of the mid-1990s comic book market, Ivey closed the Cartoon Museum and later operated a used bookstore.
 He also worked as a professional clipper and archivist for comics historian Allan Holtz.

 Personal life and death

 According to his comic-strip memoir, Ivey was married and had a daughter in the period 1945–1955, and had a son in the period 1955–1965.
 In his 70s he spent a lot of time at Lake Harris, northwest of Orlando.

 In later years, he lived in assisted-living facilities, remaining dedicated to reading and the comics community.
 Ivey spent his final years in the Greater Orlando area, under the care of his longtime friend and caregiver Joy Lal.
 He died on July 14, 2022, at the age of 97.

 His ashes were to be scattered at sea by the U.S. Navy in accordance with his wishes.